 Balances with core central government departments (including their executive agencies), the Government's Exchequer Funds, and the Bank of England are excluded from recognising stage-1 and stage-2 impairments.
 In addition, any Government Exchequer Funds' assets where repayment is ensured by primary legislation are also excluded from recognising stage-1 and stage-2 impairments.
-ALBs are excluded from the exemption unless they are explicitly covered by a guarantee given by their parent department.
-Liabilities with core central government departments (including their executive agencies), the Government's Exchequer Funds, and the Bank of England are assessed as having zero 'own credit risk' by the entities holding these liabilities DHSC provides a guarantee of last resort against the debts of DHSC group bodies (excluding NHS charities) as described in the adaptation above.
-DHSC group bodies therefore must not recognise stage-1 (12 month expected credit losses) and stage-2 (lifetime expected credit losses) impairments against the Department of Health and Social Care, DHSC ALBs or NHS bodies.
+ALBs are excluded from the exemption unless they are explicitly covered by a quarantee given by their parent department.
+Balances between a parent department and its executive agencies and ALBs are not covered by the exception from recognising ECLs noted in the IFRS 9 adaptation above.
+Liabilities with core central government departments (including their executive agencies), the Government's Exchequer Funds, and the Bank of England are assessed as having zero 'own credit risk' by the entities holding these liabilities